Tilings of the Sphere by Congruent Pentagons II: Edge Combination $a^3b^2$

-After Proposition \ref{symmetric_tiling}, we will assume the pentagon is not symmetric.
-In particular, the five angles are distinguished by their values and bounding edges.
+After Proposition \ref{symmetric_tiling}, we may assume the pentagon is not symmetric.

-\begin{proposition} There is no edge-to-edge tiling of the sphere by congruent non-symmetric pentagons of edge combination $a^3b^2$, $a\ne b$, such that $f>12$ and there is a $3^5$-tile. \end{proposition}
+\begin{proposition} There is no tiling of the sphere by congruent non-symmetric pentagons in Figure \ref{pentagon}, such that $f>12$ and there is a $3^5$-tile. \end{proposition}

-Unlike $3^44$- and $3^45$-tiles, the neighborhood of a $3^5$-tile has (combinatorial) rotation symmetry.
+Unlike $3^44$- and $3^45$-tiles, the neighbourhood of a $3^5$-tile has the (combinatorial) rotation symmetry.
 Therefore we only need to consider Case 1 for the proposition.
 Then by the edge length consideration, we only need to consider Cases 1.1, 1.2, 1.3.
-Since we need to study these cases for $3^44$- and $3^45$-tiles anyway, we first tile the partial neighborhood for the three cases, and then specialize to $3^5$-tile.
+Since we need to study these cases for $3^44$- and $3^45$-tiles anyway, we first tile the partial neighbourhood for the three cases, and then specialize to $3^5$-tile.

-Figure \ref{classify2} describes Cases 1.1, 1.2, 1.3, with the angles of $P_1$ given by Figure \ref{geom1}.
-In all the pictures, we have all the $b^2$-angle $\alpha$ as indicated.
-Moreover, in Cases 1.1 and 1.3, we may use Lemma \ref{geometry3} to determine $P_4$.
-Then we have $A_{3,14}=A_{5,14}$.
+Figure \ref{classify2} describes some partial neighbourhood tilings for Cases 1.1, 1.2, 1.3.
+We fix angles of $T_1$ like the first of Figure \ref{pentagon}.